AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - I may have reached the last memo inside the Treasure Trove
 	- Still no solution
 	- The memo that said it was the last message could be a lie though.
+		- Tested on Day 87 and it was a lie.

 Day 85